Martin Aufmuth, OneDollarGlasses Assosiation

 According to the number of eyeglasses distributed, the number of manufacturers may be increased.
 They provide a partner organization in each country with a list of characteristics, and the partner chooses people to attend the two to three week training.
 Of the people who begin the training, around 30% are well-suited for the job.

-Independent Labs: Rwanda Bureau of Standards along with the Technical University of Munich
+Rwanda Bureau of Standards, Technical University of Munich

-Lenses and frame are almost unbreakable.
+Lenses and frames are almost unbreakable.
 Wire and shrink tubing are from skin friendly material.
 UV protection available.
 Hence, OneDollarGlasses pose little to no risk to their users.

 Smith K, Weissberg E, Travison TG.
 “Alternative Methods of Refraction: A Comparison of Three Techniques.”
 Optom Vis Sci.
 (2010)

 The One Dollar glasses meets all standards of the Rwandan (RBS) and the Ministry of Health.

 * DIN EN ISO 14889 : 2003